-Romagna is a land without borders, nestled between the Tuscan-Romagnol Apennines and the Adriatic Sea, guided by emotional geography that has always characterized the hearts of its inhabitants.
+Romagna is a land without borders, nestled between the Tuscan-Romagnol Apennines and the Adriatic Sea.

 Wine in Romagna is a need that is strictly linked to the rural culture and civilization.
 Many proverbs and common sayings that recall the use and consumption of this nectar of the gods.

 In the past centuries, though, the widespread use of wine has not always been the synonym of quality.

 Between the 18th century and the early 20th century, in fact, it was more important to produce great quantities of wine to the detriment of quality.

 This occurred mainly for two reasons: on the one hand, the wine was seen as something giving energy and strength, and for this reason, it was perfect for those who worked in the fields; on the other, it was used to make up for the scarce quantity of water in these areas, that had not undergone land reclamation works yet